sydubaid/MetaCraft_Assignment/Poly-NFT/README.md

 3. Upload your newly created NFTs to IPFS for efficient storage and accessibility.
 4. In the Hardhat configuration file, add your desired networks and private key of your wallet for deployment purposes.
 5. Open the terminal and install the necessary dependencies by running the command npm i.
 6. Create a smart contract using ERC721 standard and include a prompt description function.
     Compile the contract by executing npx hardhat compile.
-7. Deploy the smart contract to the desired network (e.g., Goerli) by running npx hardhat run scripts/deploy.js --network goerli.
+8. Deploy the smart contract to the desired network (e.g., Goerli) by running npx hardhat run scripts/deploy.js --network goerli.
-8. To call the prompt description function, execute npx hardhat run scripts/prompt.js --network goerli.
+10. To call the prompt description function execute npx hardhat run scripts/prompt.js --network goerli.
-9. Mint five NFTs simultaneously by running npx hardhat run scripts/batchmint.js --network goerli.
+12. Mint five NFTs simultaneously by running npx hardhat run scripts/batchmint.js --network goerli.
-10. If you wish to transfer the NFTs from Goerli to the Polygon Mumbai network via the bridge, use the script npx hardhat run scripts/approvedep.js --network goerli.
+14. To transfer the NFTs from Goerli to the Polygon Mumbai network via the bridge use the script npx hardhat run scripts/approvedep.js --network goerli.
-11. Finally, check the NFT balance on the Polygon Mumbai network by running npx hardhat run scripts/getbal.js --network mumbai.
+16. Finally, check the NFT balance on the Polygon Mumbai network by running npx hardhat run scripts/getbal.js --network mumbai.

 ## Authors